-Peter Snowdon is a partner in the financial services group, specialising in financial service regulatory law.
+Peter Snowdon is a legal consultant in the financial services group, specialising in financial service regulatory law.
 Before joining us Peter worked in the General Counsel’s Division of the Financial Service Authority advising on on EU regulatory law, cross border issues and money laundering.

 Peter’s areas of practice include financial services regulatory law, passporting and cross border issues, anti-money laundering, financial promotion, retail banking and consumer credit.